5 Best Markets in Ho Chi Minh City

 - Address: 104 Yersin, District 1, Ho Chi Minh City

-Located next to Sunland Hotel Ho Chi Minh City, the Russian Market attracts a steady following of expats and tourists from northern Eurasia.
+The Russian Market, located next to Sunland Hotel Ho Chi Minh City, attracts a steady following of expats and tourists from northern Eurasia.
 Set within an air-conditioned building, you can find lots of branded winter gear, luggage, shoes, and sportswear at a fraction of the price you’d get at typical retail outlets.
 Do note that the merchandises are often stacked up in piles, so you may need to spend some time at Russian Market to rummage around.
 However, it’s often well worth the effort as high-quality winter jackets sell for about VND 950,000 while women and children clothing cost between VND 20,000 and VND 80,000.

 Rate This Place: ( votes)